-In 2001, soon after the 9/11 tragedy, Tarek co-founded the Fast-a-thon: an interfaith event that raises money to feed the poor by asking non-Muslims to try fasting for a day with their Muslim peers in Ramadan.
+In 2001, soon after the 9/11 tragedy, Tarek co-founded The Fast-a-thon: an interfaith event that raises money to feed the poor by asking non-Muslims to try fasting for a day with their Muslim peers in Ramadan.
 The Fast-a-thon’s slogan is “Go Hungry for a Day so Someone Else Won’t Have to.”
 Within a few years, the Fast-a-thon went viral, spreading to 300 college campuses and 14 Google headquarters worldwide.
 It has raised over $2 million to feed the hungry worldwide.

 In 2010, a few years after earning an MBA and beginning work as a manager at Procter & Gamble in Ohio, Tarek founded CelebrateMercy: a 501(c)(3) non-profit that teaches about the Prophet Muhammad’s life and character through webinars, short films, events, and social media (see one of their trailer videos here).
-CelebrateMercy has reached millions of people and its Facebook page has grown to over 600,000 Likes.
+CelebrateMercy has reached millions of people and its Facebook page has grown to over 630,000 Likes.

 CelebrateMercy hit a tipping point when it began waging innovative social campaigns of compassion.
 In 2012, after U.S. Ambassador Chris Stevens was killed in Benghazi, Libya by Muslim extremists, Tarek mobilized Muslims to “respond to evil with good”.
-He asked Muslims to write writing condolence letters of kindness to Stevens’ family.
+He asked Muslims to write condolence letters of kindness to Stevens’ family.
 This MercyMail Campaign went viral, receiving international media attention – even reaching the front page of CNN.com (see CNN interview here).
-The campaign resulted in 7,700 letters from Muslims in 115 countries
+The campaign resulted in 7,700 letters from Muslims in 115 countries.

-In 2015, to honor 3 Muslim students killed in a hate crime in North Carolina, Tarek also directed the FeedTheirLegacy campaign.
-In 6 weeks, the campaign went viral with 300 Muslim groups in 30 US states collecting 200,000 meals for the hungry.
+In 2015, to honor 3 Muslim students killed in a hate crime in North Carolina, Tarek also directed the Feed Their Legacy campaign.
+In 6 weeks, the campaign went viral nationally with 270 groups in 30 US states collecting 200,000 meals for the hungry.